risevest/octonet/README.md

 The following are required for the best use of Octonet:

-- Device Requirements
+- Package Dependencies
   - NodeJs (v14 or higher)
-  - NPM/Yarn
+  - Yarn
   - Typescript (v4.4 or higher)
 - A basic understanding of dependency injection with Inversify